 The target was fast production cut without losing the smooth, controlled finish needed for matte and satin systems.

-Tony • SPX 150mm Ceramic Sanding Discs - Cuts Faster, Lasts Longer | 15-Hole | 120–1200 Grit | 100 Pack
+James • SPX 150mm Ceramic Sanding Discs - 40–80 Grit (50 pcs)

 The main performance difference is how ceramic behaves once the sanding stage is under pressure.
 It is most valuable when the job is repetitive enough that disc changes and fading cut rate start costing time.